liesfou/profile/README.md

 I can take robux, PayPal USD or Roblox limiteds.

 I don't have a minimum payment, anything I get is greatly appreciated unless extremely lowballed.

+# Commission terms
+I have the right to deny/resign any commission or job with a valid cause.

+I will be willing to fix anything broken or bugged after I finish or resign. ( 2 changes maximum )